 Steps in Mediation

 1. Overview: What is the matter?
-Each person to express their view of the conflict, the issues and their feelings.
+Each person expresses their view of the conflict, the issues and their feelings.

 2. Details: What is involved?
-More details.
+Draw out more details.
 Map needs and concerns.
 Clarify misperceptions.
 Identify other relevant issues.
 If parties are not listening to each other, get them to summarise each other’s statements.

-1. Where are they now?
+1. Review: Where are they now?
 Identify areas of agreement.
 Encourage willingness to move forward.
-Caucus if needed.
+Talk to parties separately if needed.

-2. Negotiation: Focus on future action.
-How would they like it to be?
-What would that take?
+2. Negotiate: Focus on future action.
+How would they like it to be in the future?
+What would that take to make that happen?
 Develop options.
-Trading - build wins for everyone.
+Trading – build wins for everyone.

-Close Completion: Contracting.
-Plans for the future, including appointed time to review agreement.
-Closing statements.
+3. Close/Completion: Write a contract.
+Make plans for the future, including an appointed time to review the agreement.
+Invite closing statements.

 Respect and value differences

 If we believe that the actions of one individual are interconnected with every other individual, then we can have a sense how our actions can have meaning in conjunction with the actions of others.
-We can look at the overall system, which may be the family, the organisation or the society.
-Consider what needs this larger unit has in order to function effectively.
+We can see the overall system, which may be the family, the organisation or the society.
+What does this larger unit need in order to function effectively?